borab96/phys325_disc/README.md

 ## Discussion notes for PHYS325

+My notes related to the weekly discussion problems

 Use .ipynb files to view on github, .html to view locally.

 - Week 1: Math review